ccwoolfolk/tech-talks/union-types/slides-source.md

 };
 ```

-- This is easier to reason about
-- But now we need a way to differentiate between Concepts and Labs
+- But now we need a way to differentiate Concepts/Labs
 - So we're back to narrowing a union type

 ---

 ## Problem 2: Concepts & Labs

 Perceptive listeners will recognize that this example is really about _creating_ a union type rather than narrowing it!